 Send SMS via Gmail SMTP servers.

-pysendsms is a quick and simple way to use python to send SMS via Gmail SMTP servers to known a cell carrier.
+pysendsms is a quick and simple way to use python to send SMS via Gmail or any other SMTP servers to known a cell carrier.

 Use the package manager pip to install pysendsms.